Glenn Cooper

 Glenn Cooper (born January 8, 1953) is an American author and physician best known for being an internationally best selling thriller writer.
 His books have been translated into 31 languages and, as of 2014, have sold over six million copies.
-He lives in Gilford, New Hampshire and he is Solofra honorary citizen.
+He lives in Gilford, New Hampshire and he is an honorary citizen of Solofra.

 The Library of the Dead trilogy is currently being adapted into a television series by Pioneer Pictures.

 Early life and education

 Cooper grew up in suburban New York.
 After graduating from White Plains High School, he attended Harvard University, where he graduated magna cum laude in 1974 with a Bachelor of Arts in Archaeology.
 Next, he attended Tufts University School of Medicine, where he earned his medical degree in 1978.
 He completed an internship and residency in internal medicine at the Beth Israel Deaconess Medical Center and a fellowship in infectious diseases at the Massachusetts General Hospital in Boston.
 He served as an emergency physician at the Khao-I-Dang Refugee Camp in Thailand, a position sponsored by the International Rescue Committee, and at the Hôpital Albert Schweitzer in Haiti.
 He also worked for the U.S. Public Health Service, based in Lowell, Massachusetts, for two years.